Skip to main content

 What We Offer

-At John and Stella Graves Makerspace, we currently have three 3D printers up and running:
+At John and Stella Graves Makerspace, we currently have five 3D printers:

 • Prusa i3 MK3S+